Grave 39

 He took down another statement.
 In it she was married, and had two children, twins, boy and a girl.
 She made a long statement.
 On Wednesday she had said she had no friends or relatives in England, and on Thursday she said she had sister at Plymouth.

 The Coroner: Did she give any reason for making this statement to you?
 No, sir.
-After she had made this fresh statement, what did you say her? l asked her to come to the detective department at ten o'clock on Saturday I said d her she must there.
+After she had made this fresh statement, what did you say her? l asked her to come to the detective department at ten o’clock on Saturday I said to her she must be there.
 Did you tell her why?
 No. I said possibly the Chief might there then.
 I went the house Friday evening, but did not see her.
-I told Miss Olive to remind deceased be at the Police Station the morning.
-Did she say thing about her husband?- She said she was not in communication with him.
+I told Miss Olive to remind deceased to be at the Police Station the morning.
+Did she say anything about her husband?
+She said she was not in communication with him.
 Did she know where her husband was?
 I think so.

 Bath Chronicle Weekly Gazette: Saturday 18 August 1917